Dzsek/TimePersistence/README.md

   end
   ```

 7. To enable time persistence for a mission you will have to add a trigger zone in the mission, anywhere on the map, and name it "props".
 Then create a property on that triggerzone called ``mission_name`` and set its value to something unique to your mission.
 This will be used to identify which time persistence file to load for each mission.
+You can also activate randomization of temperature, clouds and wind.
+See image below

 ![Trigger zone example](/triggerzone.png)